Cosegregation: Heat maps

 A heat map is a visual representation of a matrix of m × n that can show different phenomenons on a two-dimensional scale.
 Heat maps have a range of color intensities based on the values and scale given from the data.
-Coding-wise, heat maps can be created using libraries such as plotly.express in Python.
-Using co-segregation, heat maps are used to visualize a matrix that contains values of either 1 or 0 to visualize the commonalities between 2 or more variables.
+Coding-wise, heat maps can be created using Python libraries such as plotly.express, matplotlib, and seaborn.heatmap.
+To interpret co-segregation, heat maps are used to visualize a matrix that contains binary values of either 1 or 0, which can indicate the commonalities between 2 or more variables; does variable x match with variable y, yes or no, 1 or 0.

 "The primary benefit of using heat maps is that they make otherwise dull or impenetrable data understandable.
 Many people understand heat maps intuitively, without even needing to be told that those warmer colors indicate a denser focus of interactions."

-In the limitation section, there are two heat maps (also put below for easy viewing) shown depicting the difference between normalized and un-normalized data.
+In the limitation section, there are two heat maps (also put below for easy viewing) shown depicting the difference between normalized and non-normalized data.
 Showing the difference in the graphs would help the researcher identify different patterns based on the intensity of the color gradients as well as the clustering of data points.
-Cosegregation results as seen above can have different forms and visualizing them in heat maps can aid researchers in understanding which genomes are connected similar to matrices.
+Co-segregation results as seen above can have different forms and visualizing them in heat maps can aid researchers in understanding which genomes are connected similar to matrices.

+The following heat maps represent this 1 or 0 value color range; it is important to use a diverging color set (as seen in these examples) that makes any distinctions in the data easy to both visualize and interpret scientifically/statistically.

+In n × n heat maps, it is common to see a strong diagonal line (1 or 0), since any element will match when compared to itself on the opposite axis.

 The heat map below is a different representation of the data which uses the normalized linkage table instead of the resulting adjacency matrix.
 This visualization gives more variation (from -1 to 1 instead of only 0 or 1) and better shows the advantages of using a heat map.

 One limitation to heat maps are that some software does not allow the use of locating specific points on the graph, especially if there are many variables.
 There are coding libraries such as plotly.express that can create interactive heat maps where the programmer can hover over specified points on a graph and read the exact dependent variable's value.
 Another limitation is that heat maps do not represent real-time data.
 Since heat maps work by aggregating data over time, it does not show recent changes in behavior compared to the more dominant patterns already present.
+To visualize a dataset more dynamically, one could adapt an implementation to use network diagrams (see next).